xack20/OJ-s_Solution_Extractor/README.md

 ## User Manual

 Download and install python from: https://www.python.org/downloads/
+  * make sure you have add python to your PATH varibale during installing

 * Download The Repository
 * Go to that folder, Open ```cmd``` there.